getivy/shopify-theme-files/README.md

 {% render 'ivy-express-button', type: 'cart', is_checkout: true %}
 ```

-**5. Add Ivy to the normal Checkout**
+**3. Add Ivy to the Standard Checkout**

-Add the following code snippet to the `checkout.liquid` to enable your customers to pay green.
+Add the following code snippet to the `checkout.liquid` to enable your customers to pay green in the checkout.

 ```liquid
 {% render 'ivy-checkout' %}